Note: Only elvex Admin users have permissions to add AI providers.

 Step-by-Step Guide to Adding an AI Provider

-Navigate to Settings: Click on "Settings" from the left navigation menu
+Navigate to Settings by clicking on "Settings" from the left navigation menu

-Enter Provider Details: Fill in the required fields
+Enter Provider Details by filling in the required fields:

-Provider Name: If left blank, this field will default to the name of the Provider (e.g., OpenAI, Anthropic, etc.).
-If this is fine, you can move to the next field, or you can add a more descriptive name.
+Provider Name: If left blank, this field will default to the name of the provider (e.g., OpenAI, Anthropic, etc.).
+You can add a more descriptive name if needed

-Create a New Agent: To test the integration, create a new agent and send a test message.
-A simple passthrough agent to GPT-4o would suffice.
-[Click here to learn more about creating agents].
+Create a New Agent to test the integration—a simple passthrough agent to GPT-4o would suffice.
+[Click here to learn more about creating agents]

-Send a Test Message: Use the newly created agent to send a test message to ensure that the AI provider is functioning correctly.
+Send a Test Message using the newly created agent to ensure that the AI provider is functioning correctly

 Important Notes on Generating an API Key from an AI Provider